Using Experiments to Correct for Selection in Observational Studies: The General Case

 \end{assumption} This assumption implies that if we find systematic differences between in differences in average outcomes by treatment status conditional on covariates between the experimental and observational sample, these differences must arise from violations of unconfoundedness for the observational sample.

-A direct implication of the conditional external validity assumption is that after adjusting for differences in pretreatment variables between the experimental and observational sample, the average effect on the primary outcome in the experimental sample is what we are interested in.
-Of course that does not help us directly, because we do not see the primary outcome in the experimental sample.

 The first result is that these three maintained assumptions are in general not sufficient for point-identification of the average effect of interest.
 Of course this does not mean that these assumptions do not have any identifying power.
-They do in fact affect the identified sets in the spirit of the work by (\citet{manski_bounds}).
+They do in fact imply non-trivial identified sets in the spirit of the work by (\citet{manski_bounds}).

 \begin{lemma} The combination of Assumptions \ref{assumption:external_observational}-\ref{assumption:conditional} is not sufficient for point-identification of $\tau^\pp$. \end{lemma} The proof for this result is given in the appendix.